haoyunl2/JUDIGPT/README.md

 ### `Agent`

 The first agent follows an evaluator-optimizer workflow, where code is first generated and then evaluated.
 This strategy works well for smaller models and more specific tasks.
-It is f.ex. suggested to use this model for generating code to set up a simulation.
+It is for example suggested to use this model for generating code to set up a simulation.

 ![Evaluator Optimizer](media/Evaluator_optimizer.png "Evaluator Optimizer")